polius/meteornext-docs/docs/getting-started.md

 The last step is to modify the Cross-origin resource sharing (CORS) from the bucket that will store the Meteor Next files.
 The steps are:

-1) Click the bucket name in the AWS S3 service.
+1) Click the bucket name that you will use to store the Meteor Next files in the AWS S3 service.
 2) Go to the `Permissions` tab.
 3) Scroll to the bottom to find the CORS configuration and click the `EDIT` button.
 4) Copy the following configuration and paste it to the bucket's CORS.